Nonlinear travelling waves on non-Euclidean spaces: Results in the non-compact setting: Main theorems

-where the constant $C$ is explained below.
-Since this is happening for all $k$, this will contradict the fact that $f \in H^1_r(M)$. \end{proof} Here, we have assumed a lower bound $C$ on the function $A(r)$.
-To recall what $A(r)$ is, the volume form on $M$ is given by $dM = A(r)drdN$.\\ To give some alternative criteria under which we can force $f$ to vanish at infinity, we refer to Lemma 2.1.1 from [MT], which says the following: \begin{lemma} Assume that $A(r)$ satisfies either
+where $C_k = \frac{1}{|D_k|}$ is bounded below, since $|D_k|$'s are bounded above.
+Since this is happening for all $k$, this will contradict the fact that $f \in H^1_r(M)$.
+We must point out that (d) and (e) above hold necessarily, as otherwise, we will have a sequence of annuli $B_k$ such that $|f| > 1/2$ on $B_k$ and $|B_k| \to \infty$.
+That will imply $f \notin H^1_r(M)$. \end{proof} Here, we have assumed a lower bound on the function $A(r)$.
+To give some alternative criteria under which we can force $f$ to vanish at infinity, we refer to Lemma 2.1.1 from [MT], which says the following: \begin{lemma} Assume that $A(r)$ satisfies either

 or

 Then